 Safeguarding statement – Child Protection

 The welfare of children is of paramount importance and it is the responsibility of the school to safeguard all pupils.
 We endeavour to provide a safe and welcoming environment where children are respected and valued.
 We will act quickly and follow our procedures to ensure that children receive effective support, protection and justice.
 Through their day-to-day contact with pupils and direct work with families, education staff have a crucial role to play in noticing indicators of possible abuse or neglect.
 Parents should be aware, therefore, that where it appears to a member of staff that a child may have been abused, the school is required, as part of local child protection procedures, to report their concerns to Social Care Direct immediately.
-The Headteacher, Mrs C Holloway, is the designated safeguarding lead and Mrs J Stefaniuk and Mrs A Chinn are deputy designated safeguarding leads.
+The Headteacher, Mrs C Holloway, is the designated safeguarding lead and Mrs D Lindley is the deputy designated safeguarding lead.

 Safeguarding statement ~ Safe recruitment and selection of staff.